AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/create-asset-rule.md

 1. When you have configured the token values for all your tokens, indicated by the green check mark, click **Next**.

-    The `Configure Asset` page displays.

 ### <a name="step-3"></a>Step 3: Configure the asset

 In this step, you specify how the rule builds assets by assigning the tokens to asset fields.
 When the assets are generated, the tokens are replaced with the value mappings.

-1. In the **Id** field in the `Configure Asset` pane, enter the sequence of tokens and characters that resolve to create a unique Id for each asset.
+1. In the `Configure Asset` pane, for each of the following asset fields enter the sequence of tokens and characters that resolve to create a value for each asset.
 To pick from a list of tokens, enter { and select a token.

+  - **Id** - The Id must be unique for each asset.
+If the ID is not unique, the generated assets may incorrectly reference streams that belong to another asset.

   For the [Tank Rule A example](#tank), a combination of the site, equipment type, and equipment ID creates a unique ID for the tank.
-If the ID is not unique, the generated assets may incorrectly reference streams that belong to another asset.

-1. In the **Name** field, enter the sequence of tokens and characters that resolve to create the name for each asset.
+  - **Name** - Enter the sequence of tokens and characters that resolve to create the name for each asset.
 To pick from a list of tokens, enter { and select a token.

+  - **Description** - Optional.

+   **Note:** The **Stream Reference Name** field shows the token that was configured in [Step 2](#step-2) as the measurement.

+1. To map metadata values, do one of the following:

-1. (Optional) In the **Description** field, enter the sequence of tokens and characters that resolve to create the description for each asset.
+  - If the asset rule is based on an asset type, the list of metadata is automatically populated based on the asset type and you cannot add or delete metadata.
+In the **Value Expression** field for each metadata you want defined for your assets, enter the sequence of tokens and characters that resolve to create the value for the metadata.
 To pick from a list of tokens, enter { and select a token.

-   **Note:** The **Stream Reference Name** field shows the token that was provided in [Step 2](#step-2) as the measurement.
+Leave the **Value Expression** field blank for metadata you do not want mapped.

+  - If the asset rule is not based on an asset type, complete the following steps for each metadata you want to add:

+    1. Click **Add Metadata**.

+    1. In the **Name** field, enter the name for the metadata.

-1. In the **Value Expression** field for each metadata you want defined for your assets, enter the sequence of tokens and characters that resolve to create the value for the metadata.
-To pick from a list of tokens, enter { and select a token. \Leave the **Value Expression** field blank for metadata you do not want mapped.
+    1. In the **Value Expression** field, enter the sequence of tokens and characters that resolve to create the value for the metadata.
+To pick from a list of tokens, enter { and select a token.

-   **Note:** The list of metadata is automatically populated based on the asset type.
-You cannot add or delete metadata.
-If the asset rule is not based on an asset type, then you must manually enter the metadata name in the **Name** field.
+    1. In the **Type** field, select the data type for the metadata from the drop-down.

    The following screen capture shows an example of asset fields and metadata mapped to tokens.

    ![](images/configure-asset-with-tokens.png)